classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 Ideally, it would be the case that you can edit a line of code, refresh the preview, and see what’s shown on the screen you just edited.
 Lyudmil has mentioned that there are conceptual and technical challenges, Spencer says there might be some 80/20 solutions that get us most of the way there.
 If they can figure this out, then this minimizes the time between editing code and seeing what happens as much as possible, giving users the immediate feedback needed to make accurate predictions of what their code will produce.

 **UPDATE:** We're working on an auto-updating version.
 It's difficult, but from user interviews it seems like it will very clearly be worthwhile to have the preview automatically change in response to changing code.
+The side-by-side preview has been like a night and day shift in how learnable and approachable GuidedTrack is.
+Pretty much everyone expected it to auto-update, and it will make the programs significantly more interactive, tightening the feedback loop even further.

 **Start the user with a goal because a blank page can be daunting**